Star diagonal: Prism diagonals

-On the other hand, a well-made conventional 90° prism star diagonal can transmit as much or more light as a mirror, and do so with higher image contrast since there is no possibility of light scattering from a reflective metallic surface as in a mirror diagonal.
+A well-made conventional 90° prism star diagonal can transmit as much or more light as a mirror, and do so with higher image contrast since there is no possibility of light scattering from a reflective metallic surface as in a mirror diagonal.
 Also a prism will never degrade over time as a mirror will since there is no reflective metal coating to degrade from oxidation.
 However, prism diagonals may introduce chromatic aberration when used with short focal-length scopes although this is not a problem with the popular Schmidt-Cassegrain and Maksutov-Cassegrain telescopes, which have long focal lengths.

 Pentaprism

 A pentaprism provides the same inverted image orientation as viewing without a diagonal would.
 A simple 90°-angle prism provides the same "flipped" or mirror reversed image as a mirror diagonal.
 Pentaprism diagonals are extremely difficult to find.

 Amici prism

 An Amici prism is a type of roof prism which splits the image in two parts and thus allows an upright image without left-right mirroring.
 This means that what is seen in the eyepiece is the same as what is seen when looking at the sky, or a star chart or lunar map.

-The disadvantage of typical "correct image" Amici roof prism diagonals is that because the light path bounces around through a piece of glass, the total amount of light transmitted is less and the multiple reflections required can introduce optical aberrations.
+The disadvantage of typical "correct image" Amici roof prism diagonals is that the total amount of light transmitted is less and the multiple reflections can introduce optical aberrations.
 At higher magnifications (>100×), brighter objects have a bright line through the object viewed.
 Therefore, most Amici roof prisms are more appropriate for low-power viewing or in spotting scopes for terrestrial rather than astronomical use.
-But with low-power usage with a rich field, the field can easily be compared with star charts, as it is no mirror image.

 They are available in two types: with a 90º angle (like an ordinary star diagonal) and with a 45º angle.
 Such prisms are often used in spotting scopes for terrestrial viewing, mostly with a 45º angle.
 Such telescopes rarely use magnifications over 60×.